Man Arrested For Assaulting And Pouring Coffee On 7-Eleven Worker, Because He Thought The Clerk Was Muslim

-In the middle of last week, a California man was arrested and charged with a hate crime, after reportedly assaulting a Sikh 7-Eleven employee, reports Yahoo.
+In the middle of last week, a California man was arrested and charged with a hate crime after reportedly assaulting a Sikh 7-Eleven employee, reports Yahoo.

 The man in question, John Crain, attacked the convenience store clerk on Wednesday, February 13, as shown on surveillance footage.
 The 7-Eleven employee recounted the incident to the Marysville Police Department.
 As the Sacramento Bee details, the clerk explained that Crain attempted to leave the store without paying for coffee.